 Extend the timeframe for correcting violations of an Order or any other enforcement document, when failure to meet the timeframe of the document has not resulted from lack of due diligence on the part of the facility trying to correct the violation.

-All such extensions are reported to the Secretary on a weekly basis.
+All such extensions are reported to the Regional Director on a weekly basis.

 Employee Training and Internal Audits

 The Bureau programs have no specific written training plan guidance at this time.
 Supervisors and/or senior inspectors serve as trainers to new staff.
 The trainees accompany the experienced inspectors until the trainee demonstrates that they can adequately perform the inspections.
 This is a requirement for the trainee to reach specialist status.
-The supervisor or operations manager must approve a trainee’s work before they are allowed to perform an inspection independently.
+The Supervisor or Operations Manager must approve a trainee’s work before they are allowed to perform an inspection independently.

-In addition to regional office training, trainees must complete Department required training specifically for new Environmental Protection Specialists.
+In addition to regional office training, trainees must complete Department-required training specifically for new Environmental Trainees.
 Inspectors are also encouraged to attend any training that is provided by federal or other independent environmental agencies (EPA & NEEP) within the scope of BWM budgets.

 C. While the Bureau does not presently have a desk manual for all staff involved in determining violations, it does maintain a Bureau Desk Book containing copies of pertinent state and federal statutes and regulations.
-A Desk Manual for staff involved in determination of violations is currently under development.

-The Bureau will develop an audit protocol and schedule for conducting audits on an annual basis.

-*N.B.
-The guidance documents attached to, and included as part of, this document relate to all of the Bureau’s individual programs.
-They have been drafted by central office staff, and have been reviewed by regional compliance staff.
-Comments of the regional staff have been incorporated wherever possible.
-The guidance documents included here will be incorporated into a desk manual along with future guidance documents still in development.